2026 Renewal Process

-The 2023-2024 Renewal Season is now open.
-Anyone who has been granted a certificate of registration (Full Class or Inactive Class) must renew their registration no later than April 1, 2023.
-Renewal involves paying the annual registration fee and completing the online registration form by 11:59 p.m. on April 1, 2023.
+Anyone who has been granted a certificate of registration (Full Class or Inactive Class) must renew their registration annually.
+Renewal involves paying the annual registration fee and completing the online registration form.

 Accessing the Renewal Form